Space Only Stand Regulations & Information

 The RAI are responsible for and will carry out all electrical work on stands within the exhibition halls.

 Please place your orders via the RAI Webshop (please note you will need to create an account if you have not already done so).
 If you have any queries, you can contact the RAI on exhibitorservices@rai.nl.
-Early bird electrical prices ends on 12th February.
-Orders must be made by 24 February.
+Early bird electrical prices ends on Wednesday 25 March.
+Orders made after this will incur a 20% increase.
 Prices for specific items can be found in the Webshop, other prices will be provided upon application.
-The price for fittings covers the hire, power requirements, maintenance during the open period and removal at the close of the exhibition.
+The price for fittings covers the hire, power requirements and maintenance during the open period and removal at the close of the exhibition.

 Independent Hotel Show does not operate 24-hour power.
 If you require 24-hour power for your stand then this should be ordered specifically via the RAI Webshop or by contacting exhibitorservices@rai.nl.